akeneo/pim-api-docs/content/concepts/asset-manager.md

 You can give a name to the generated target file.
 By default, the naming is based on the filename of the source file.
 You can define a suffix and/or a prefix that will be concatenated to this filename and be used as the filename of the target file.

 To do this, use:
-- the `filename_prefix` property, the string that will be prepend to the source filename.
+- the `filename_prefix` property, the string that will be prepended to the source filename.
-- the `filename_suffix` property, the string that will be append to the source filename.
+- the `filename_suffix` property, the string that will be appended to the source filename.

 You can use both properties if you want to suffix and prefix the source filename.